stratumn/indigotrace-sdk-js/README.md

 // };

 // Finally, you can send the payload to the trace API.
-// Before sending it, it will ensure that the fields (payload, signature) are present. sdk.send(payload).then(rsp => {
+// Before sending it, it will ensure that the fields (payload, signatures) are present. sdk.send(payload).then(rsp => {
   // extract the newly created trace id (if non was provided in the payload)
   // and other relevant information